oracle-livelabs/database/23cfree/schema-priv/schema-priv.md

     </copy>
     ```

-User 1 can not access this table because they do not have schema priveledges feature enabled.
-Watch what happens next with user 2 who has schema priveledges enabled.
+Note: User 1 can not access this table because they do not have schema privileges feature enabled.

+However, when we log in as User 2, we will observe successful queries on Table 1 and also attempt to query the second table in the schema, inventory\_reservations.

+Watch what happens next with user 2 who has schema privileges enabled:

 2. Login to user 2 with the username and password you selected.